IxsCN/build-Chromium-OS/README.md

     $ repo start marixs
     ```

-    + and then fix the error. may two ways to fix it.
+    + then fix the error. two ways may fix it.
-        + edit the src/platform-cros-util-unittest.c
+    + 1. edit the src/platform-cros-util-unittest.c
-        + edit Makefile, and add -std=c11
+    + 2. edit Makefile, and add -std=c11

-    I choose first solution, because i don't have deep understand for this project, edit Makefile may be the bad idea.
+    I choose first solution, because i don't have deep understand for this project, edit Makefile may be the bad idea.like this:
-    like this:

     ```
     for (size_t i = 0; i < ARRAYSIZE(kCases); ++i) {